-You can climb to the top of this tower for great views over the city.
+You can climb to the top of this tower for great views over the river and the city.

 Then walk back to the city center, where you can stroll around, gawking at the beautiful architecture: Seville has lovely buildings everywhere you look.
 You may come across street flamenco artists or musicians.